 It’s the same in business.

-Even though the customer’s purchasing decision is out of our hands, we can focus on what is going to have the most impact on someone’s buying decision.
+Even though the client’s investment decision is out of our hands, we can focus on what is going to have the most impact on someone signing up for coaching with us.

 We can decide what’s worth doing and what isn’t.

 And in the end, that’s all we can do.